I often get asked why my steaks are almost always so perfectly done. A lot of people told me their problems with searing

 Believe it or not but this is my preferred method and works great for big steaks.
-The benefit is not only saving the time to defrost the meat but also creating a superb constant reddish color to the meat if you cut it into slices.
+The benefit is not only saving the time to defrost the meat but also creating a superb constant reddish colour to the meat if you cut it into slices.
 There is more or less no “grey” and well done edge.

 The meat is finally super juicy.